Hugo Reid Handbook

 Automobile traffic can be quite heavy in the morning and at dismissal.
 Families are encouraged to walk to school whenever possible or carpool to reduce the number of cars arriving at Hugo Reid.
 City of Arcadia provides crossing guards at the corner of Hugo Reid and Altura and De Anza and Altura.

 The following drop-off and pick-up procedures are designed to ensure student safety.
-The school parking lot is closed to all vehicles except school personnel and school buses.
-All loading and unloading of children occur along the north curb of Hugo Reid Drive at HRE and the west parking lot on Michillinda at HRP.
+The school parking lots are closed to all vehicles except school personnel and school buses.
+At HRE, all loading and unloading of children occur along the north curb of Hugo Reid Drive.
+At HRP, parents and guardians must park on DeAnza or in the Michillinda parking lot and escort students to and from the classroom lines at the front gate entrance.
 There are no U turns permitted in front of the school.
 It is recommended that all drivers follow the posted traffic and parking regulations as the Arcadia Police Department regularly monitors the parking and traffic in front of our school.
 Please drive carefully.

 Cars must be stopped next to the curb before it is safe for children to get out of the car.
 Please do not allow your child to get out of the car while still in the lane of traffic.
 Children must not walk between cars.
 Once out of the car, children proceed along the sidewalk to the parking lot crosswalk in front of the school office.
 An adult may be on duty at that location to monitor crossing the parking lot.
 Children and adults should not walk through the front or back parking lot or driveway at any other location other than the crosswalk.